CDCgov/RecordLinker/docs/site/reference.md

 `FIRST_NAME` (ID: **5**)

 :   The first 4 characters of the patient's first name.
+If the patient's name has a suffix, such as Jr. or Sr., then during blocking, a normalized abbreviation of this suffix is prepended to the patient's name before taking the first four characters.
+For example, "Michael Senior" would become "srmi" for blocking purposes.

 `LAST_NAME` (ID: **6**)